Meeting Minutes

 {tab=Adjournment}

-With no further business to conduct, the meeting was adjourned at 1928 on a motion by David Weber and a second by Jim Zalmanek which was carried unanimously.
+With no further business to discuss, the meeting was unanimously adjourned at 2029 on a motion by David Weber and a second by Frank Chuba.

-The next regularly scheduled meeting will be at 1900 on Monday, 13 April 2015 in the Tri Lakes Cares Building, 235 Jefferson Street, Colorado.
+The next regularly scheduled meeting will be at 1900 on Monday, 08 February 2016 at the Tri Lakes Cares building, 235 Jefferson Street, Monument, Colorado.

 Respectfully submitted,